nikama-s/SelfAssessment/Skills/Programming.md

   - class: 🖐️ used
   - prototype: 👂 heard
   - event: 🖐️ used
-  - type: code block
+  - type: 🙋 explained
-  - primitive types: 🎓 known
+  - primitive types: 🖐️ used
-  - reference types: 👂 heard
+  - reference types: 🖐️ used
-  - flag: 👂 heard
+  - flag: 🖐️ used
   - lexical scope: 👂 heard
   - code block: 🖐️ used
   - conditions: 🖐️ used